webfixlab/single-product-total/readme.txt

 With our plugin, you can easily calculate and display the total price of a product on the single product page.
 This will help your customers to quickly understand the cost of the product they're interested in, based on the quantity they need.

-The best part?
-No complicated features or slow page speeds here!
-Get ready for a streamlined and seamless shopping experience.
+The plugin supports single, variable, and grouped products.
+It also offers extensive styling options to match your store’s design.
+For heavier sites, you can adjust the variable price loading delay, with a default of 1 second but customizable up to 4 seconds.
+Additionally, an add-to-cart button can be placed in fixed positions, such as the bottom right of the page, for improved usability.

 [Demo](http://demo.webfixlab.com/product/flame-steak/) | [Bug Report](https://wordpress.org/support/plugin/single-product-total/)

 **FEATURES**

 * New!
-Floating options for displaying total price.
+Variable price loading delay admin option (default 1s, adjustable for heavier sites).
 * New!
+Add to cart button inside total price section for fixed positions (e.g., bottom right fixed).
+* Floating options for displaying total price.
-Easy design changes.
+* Easy design customization options.
-* Variable and Grouped product support.
+* Supports Single, Variable, and Grouped products.
-* Total price label and background color changing options.
+* Total price label and background color customization.
-* WooCommerce High-Performance Order Storage (HPOS) enabled
+* WooCommerce High-Performance Order Storage (HPOS) enabled.
-* Calculate and display the total price based on the quantity selected
+* Calculate and display the total price based on the quantity selected.
-* Dynamic pricing and currency formatting supported
+* Dynamic pricing and currency formatting supported.
-* 8 different positions to display total price
+* 8 different positions to display total price.
-* User-friendly and Easy to install
+* User-friendly and easy to install.

 **BENEFITS**